15 Country Kitchen Curtains Ideas That Actually Work in Real Homes

 https://www.instagram.com/p/DQJm5dKja21/?img_index=1

 Maximalist country style embraces color and texture without apology.
-This joyful kitchen shows how layering patterns and adding playful trim creates personality-packed window treatments.
+This isn’t for minimalists, and that’s perfectly okay.

-@amo.mi.casa combined floral curtains featuring coral, teal, and golden yellow flowers with rainbow pom-pom garland trim.
-The curtains hang alongside windows already dressed in natural woven shades, creating a double-layer treatment that offers both privacy options and visual interest.
-The space itself bursts with plants, open shelving, and collected objects that all work together rather than competing.
+Floral curtains featuring coral, teal, and golden yellow flowers paired with rainbow pom-pom garland trim.
+Curtains hanging alongside natural woven shades create a double-layer treatment offering both privacy options and visual interest.

 Dramatic Floor-Length Florals in Formal Dining Spaces